afroware/restfy/readme.md

 ## License

-This package is licensed under the [BSD 3-Clause license](http://opensource.org/licenses/BSD-3-Clause).
+This package is licensed under the [MIT license](http://opensource.org/licenses/MIT).